AP analysis: Wide gaps in legal protection of LGBT workers

 "They didn't want somebody like me in that position," she said, "or any position with the city."

 It's not illegal under Georgia state law to fire someone for being gay or transgender.
-Twenty-eight U.S. states have adopted no laws that prohibit workplace discrimination targeting LGBT employees.
+Twenty-eight states have adopted no laws that prohibit workplace discrimination targeting LGBT employees.
 Only a small percentage of cities and counties offer protection at the local level.
-So Mosby, like thousands of other LGBT Americans, has sought recourse under the federal law that makes sex discrimination illegal at work.
+So Mosby, like thousands of other LGBT Americans, has sought recourse under federal law.

-The key question: Do firings and harassment based on a worker's sexual orientation or gender identity qualify as sex discrimination under Title VII of the Civil Rights Act?

-A ruling that says the federal law doesn't protect workers targeted because they're gay or transgender could leave millions vulnerable in more than half of U.S. states, an Associated Press analysis found.
+A ruling that says the federal law doesn't protect employees targeted because they're gay or transgender could leave millions vulnerable in more than half of U.S. states, an Associated Press analysis has found.

 Only 21 states have their own laws prohibiting job discrimination based on sexual orientation or gender identity.
-Wisconsin outlaws discrimination because of sexual orientation but doesn't protect transgender workers.
-And fewer than 300 cities and counties have local ordinances protecting LGBT workers, according to an advocacy group.
+Wisconsin outlaws discrimination because of sexual orientation, but doesn't protect transgender workers.
+And fewer than 300 cities and counties have local ordinances protecting LGBT workers, according to the Movement Advancement Project, an LGBT rights think tank that tracks anti-discrimination laws.

 That patchwork of state and local laws leaves large gaps where LGBT workers have no job protection beyond federal claims under Title VII.
 About half of the nation's estimated 8.1 million LGBT employees live in states where job discrimination laws don't cover them, according to the UCLA School of Law's Williams Institute.

-The AP found workers are particularly vulnerable in the South, home to an estimated 35% of LGBT adults.
-Out of 16 states the U.S. Census Bureau defines as the South, only Maryland and Delaware prohibit discrimination against gay and transgender workers.
-Protection at the local level is sparse, with most Southern states having five or fewer cities or counties that shield private-sector LGBT workers.
+The AP found that workers are particularly vulnerable in the South.
+Out of 16 states the Census Bureau defines as the South, only Maryland and Delaware prohibit discrimination against gay and transgender workers.
+Most Southern states have five or fewer cities or counties that shield private-sector LGBT workers.

-South Carolina offers no protection at the state or local level.
-And Arkansas, North Carolina and Tennessee each passed laws blocking local governments from having their own anti-discrimination ordinances that cover LGBT workers.

-Those large gaps mean only about 18% of adults in the South are protected against LGBT-based job discrimination, compared with about 89% in the Northeast, according to Naomi Goldberg of the Movement Advancement Project, an LGBT-rights think tank that tracks anti-discrimination laws.

 Billard's case illustrates a dilemma that advocates say more gay couples could face if the Supreme Court, which declared same-sex marriage legal in 2015, decides federal law doesn't protect them from harassment at work for being openly married.